+Penn Center (Beaufort)

+CWR MAJC CRM

+SI: 8.4.CC, 8.5.CO

+SUGGESTED LESSON ACTIVITIES

-- 1. Working in pairs, have students describe a day at school in the life of an African American child, and a day in the life of a white child.
-Illustrate the story. - Use photos, drawings and paintings to create a storyboard depicting the differences between the African American School and the All - White Schools in South Carolina. - 3.
-Discuss how the school public school system in South Carolina has evolved and how desegregation changed where students attend schools.
+- Working in pairs, have students describe a day at school in the life of an African American child, and a day in the life of a white child during a specific time period.
+Illustrate the story.

+- Use photos, drawings and paintings to create a storyboard depicting the differences between African American schools and all - white schools in South Carolina during a specific time period.

+- Discuss how the public school system in South Carolina has evolved and how desegregation has changed where students attend schools.

 TA-MTP-15 Benedict College

-Time Periods: CWR MAJC CRM
+Time Periods: